Wondering what the best languages to learn are? You’re not alone…

-Argentina, Mexico, Chile, Dominican Republic, Honduras, El Salvador, Nicaragua, Peru, Venezuela, Spain…just a few of the countries where you’ll be able to practice with more than 480 million native speakers across the globe.
+Argentina, Mexico, Chile, Dominican Republic, Honduras, El Salvador, Nicaragua, Peru, Venezuela, Spain… just a few of the countries where you’ll be able to practise with more than 480 million native speakers across the globe.

-Chances are if you’re reading this post, you already have a pretty clear idea as to what foreign language you’d like to learn.
+Chances are, if you’re reading this post, you already know what language you’d like to learn.

-But who knows, maybe you don’t want to put all your eggs in one basket and add a third or fourth language to your skillset?
+But who knows, maybe you don’t want to put all your eggs in one basket.
+Maybe you’re thinking of adding a third or fourth language to your skillset.

-The good news is that with busuu Premium, you don’t have to focus on one language only.
-You can learn up to 12 languages at once and at your own pace, ensuring you really put all the linguistic odds in your favour.
+The good news is that with Busuu, you don’t have to focus on just one language.
+You can learn up to 13 languages, at your own pace – it’s the best way to put all the linguistic odds in your favour.

 Feeling inspired yet?
 We’re Busuu, an app that’s home to the world’s largest language-learning community.